getgauge/docs.gauge.org/getting_started/create-test-project.rst

 Gauge projects can be created and executed in Visual studio code using the Gauge extension for VSCode.

+.. cssclass:: csharp dynamic-content

+      In this guide, you'll be able to learn how to add a sample CSharp testing project in VSCode

+.. cssclass:: java dynamic-content

+      In this guide, you'll be able to learn how to add a sample Java testing project in VSCode

+.. cssclass:: javascript dynamic-content

       In this guide, you'll be able to learn how to add a sample Javascript testing project in VSCode

+.. cssclass:: python dynamic-content

+      In this guide, you'll be able to learn how to add a sample Python testing project in VSCode

+.. cssclass:: ruby dynamic-content

+      In this guide, you'll be able to learn how to add a sample Ruby testing project in VSCode

 Step 1
 ++++++

+.. cssclass:: macos dynamic-content

       Once the extension is installed, press Cmd + shift + p to display the editor's command pallete, and then execute the following command to create a new testing project in Gauge:

+.. cssclass:: windows dynamic-content

+      Once the extension is installed, press ctrl + shift + p to display the editor's command pallete, and then execute the following command to create a new testing project in Gauge:

+.. cssclass:: linux dynamic-content

+      Once the extension is installed, press ctrl + shift + p to display the editor's command pallete, and then execute the following command to create a new testing project in Gauge:

 :highlighted-syntax:`Gauge: Create new Gauge Project`